iomz/gserm19-adl/README.md

 `Evaluate the outcome: Make sure to cover overfitting.
 Did it learn the problem?
 Did it generalize?`

-I tested the trained model to detect the artefact in the video streaming from both a webcam and ZED stereo camera.
+I tested the trained model to detect the artefact in the video streaming both from a webcam and from ZED stereo camera.

 To test with a live-feed from a webcam (running at http://localhost:8081)